akarsh1263/Price_Trigger/README.md

 ## Running the project

 1. Clone the repository
+2. If you're on Windows, you need to install and run Docker Desktop
-2. Run `docker-compose up --build`
+3. Run `docker-compose up --build`
-3. The application will be available at `http://localhost:8080`
+4. The application will be available at `http://localhost:8080`

 ## API Endpoints